Motivator (horse): Stud career

 Motivator stood as a sire at the Royal Studs at Sandringham, Norfolk, where his stallion fee was set at £5,000.
 His early stud career met with modest success.
 His first Group race winner has been the May Hill Stakes winner, Pollenator, but the best of his early offspring was probably Hot Prospect, who won a valuable handicap at Haydock in 2010, and has been placed in three Group races.
 Motivator was unable to cover any mares in 2010, owing to a tendon injury, but has made a full recovery.

 In October 2012, Motivator had his first Group One winner when the three-year-old filly Ridasiyna won the Prix de l'Opéra at Longchamp.
 Shortly afterwards, Motivator was transferred to stand at the Haras du Quesnay near Deauville.
 His stud fee for 2013 was €7,000.
 On 16 June 2013, Motivator had his biggest success to date when his daughter Treve was a four length winner of the Prix de Diane.
 Treve went on to win the Prix Vermeille and the Prix de l'Arc de Triomphe in both 2013 and 2014.

+Motivator is also a successful damsire in the context of Japanese horse racing, with Titleholder (2021 Kikka Sho, 2022 Tenno Sho (Spring), and 2022 Takarazuka Kinen) and Sol Oriens (2023 Satsuki Sho) both having Motivator as their damsire.